5amfung/LLMs-from-scratch/README.md

 Replace the URL with https://colab.research.google.com/github/5amfung/...

+Do this only for the exercise that uses tiktoken.
 Add a code cell and copy the following to the cell.
 ```
 %%writefile requirements.txt
-tiktoken >= 0.5.1     # ch02; ch04; ch05
+tiktoken >= 0.5.1
 ```

 Run